kallyzhu/SimpleObjectRecognition/README.md

 * **Training data**: the data we use to build the models
 * **Testing data**: untouched data to verify the effectiveness of the built model
 * **Online data**: evaluate the CNN model from random images searched online and do some interesting application

+## Implementation and steps

+### Image Data download and extraction
+* extract the images from their labels and extract the ten categories
+* construct the training and testing dataset
+    * training dataset: 5 batches data ,each of which contains 1000 images
+    * testing dataset: 1 batch data, that is 1000 images

+### Image Data processing
+* construct a dictionary with image name and label in file `cnn-model.ipynb`
+* use the one hot encoding to change each label to an array with 1 and 0
+* reshape the image data to a 32*32 array

 ## Installation instructions
 In order to run the code above, you need to install some essential liabraries:<br/>